isaiahnixon/droidscript-rss-reader/README.md

 This project is done in <a href="http://droidscript.org/">DroidScript</a> which is a really neat JavaScript IDE that I have been dabbling in lately.
 It is run directly on an Android device but can be connected through WiFi to a browser on any computer, and the scripting can be done there.

-These are simple RSS readers that pull data from a user-entered URL through XML HTTP requests.
+This is a simple RSS reader that pulls data from a user-entered URL through XML HTTP requests.
 The XML then gets processed into HTML and displayed through a WebView.

 ## Getting Started

-These instructions will get you a copy of any part of the project up and running.
+These instructions will get you a copy of the project up and running.

 ### Prerequisites